liyc5929/neuroseqbench/experiments/neuromorphic_sequential_arena/README.md

     Alternatively, users can download all files ending with `_MI.mat` from the **OpenBMI** [official source](https://gigadb.org/dataset/view/id/100542/File_page/5/Files_page/23) and place them under `data/EEG/eeg_data`.
     - **Preprocessing:**
       1. Use our provided **MATLAB preprocessing script** to convert them into `data_*.mat` and `label_*.mat` files (108 in total).
-      2. Our dataloader will automatically read and processed all `.mat` files into the required `.npy` format:
+      2. Our dataloader will automatically read and process all `.mat` files into the required `.npy` format:
       ```sh
       python main_EEG.py --data_path data
       ```